Can I visit Germany?

 The processing fee for a Schengen visa is €80, and you have to pay the money when you apply.
 Important: You will not get this money back even if your visa application is rejected.

 Please note: There are exceptions to the costs for certain groups of people.
+Please note: There are exceptions to the costs for certain groups of people.
+For example, depending on their age, children pay less or nothing at all.
 You can find out more (in German) in the German Foreign Office's leaflet.

-If your application is rejected, you will receive a written notification about the reason.
-You can object to the decision - to find out where and how to file your objection, check the written notice of rejection.
+If your application is rejected, you will receive written notification with the reason behind the rejection.
+You can object to the decision within a month.
+To find out where and how to file your objection, check the notice of rejection (usually at the end).

-An extension of a Schengen visa is only possible in exceptional cases.
-For instance, if you are sick and unable to travel.
+A Schengen visa can only be extended in exceptional cases.
+For example, if you are ill and unable to travel.
+However, for you to be considered “unable to travel”, significant requirements must be met.
+Even an illness that is proven by a medical certificate is often not considered sufficient ground if the person concerned is still able to travel or be transported by plane.
 The local Immigration Office where you are staying will decide whether your visa should be extended.

-You can enter Germany with a Schengen visa and then apply for asylum in Germany.
-Whether your asylum application will be approved depends on the circumstances in your home country.
+You can enter Germany with a Schengen visa and then apply for asylum as you always have the right to apply for asylum.
+But whether your asylum application will be approved depends on the circumstances in your home country.
 In principle, people who have a chance of asylum usually are not issued a visa at all.
 You can learn more about the asylum procedure in Germany in our chapters "Asylum Procedure" and "Residence Permit for Refugees".

 Please note: Until a decision has been made on your asylum application, you or the person who has made a declaration of commitment for you must cover all upcoming costs (accommodation, food, medicine, etc.)- including expenses of possible deportation.
 You can learn more in our chapter "Declaration of commitment for a Visitor Visa".